openobserve/openobserve-docs/docs/guide/operator-guide/grafana_plugin.md

 ### Explore logs

 Now let's explore some logs.
-Click on Explore menu item on the left and select ZincObserve as the data source.
+Click on Explore menu item on the left and select OpenObserve as the data source.

 <img src="../images/explore_1.png" width="50%" />